hiiamboris/red-view-test-system-gitlab-mirror/README.md

 I decided not to do any setups.
 Just clone it and call `run-w32.bat`.
 It uses a prebuilt by me console exe to run the system.

 You can compile this console yourself:
-- `git clone https://github.com/hiiamboris/red/tree/view-test-system` as it contains all the necessary patches
+- `git clone https://github.com/hiiamboris/red/tree/view-test-system` - this clones Red version that contains all the necessary patches
+- `cd view-test-system` (directory just created)
-- from within that directory (where `red.r` is), `git clone https://gitlab.com/hiiamboris/red-view-test-system`
+- `git clone https://gitlab.com/hiiamboris/red-view-test-system` - this clones the test system itself
+- `cd red-view-test-system` (subdirectory just created)
+- `git clone https://gitlab.com/hiiamboris/red-mezz-warehouse common` - this clones mezz warehouse that contains some required functionality
+- `cd ..` get back to Red source tree
 - build it: `rebol --do "do/args %red.r {-r -d -o red-view-test-system\view-test-console.exe environment/console/GUI/gui-console.red}"`
+- use `run-w32.bat` in `red-view-test-system` to run the GUI, or make your own runner to run it based on this example

-Also, to run tests in a custom built console rather than default `red --cli`, you can point `command-to-test` in `config.red` to it (use full path in OS format).
+By default it uses `red --cli` command for the worker.
+To test a custom built console, you can edit `config.red` and change `command-to-test` setting (use full path in OS format).

 *Goal: add UI settings to config file, maybe more self-checks on run*